 The low-code alternative

 A low-code development platform builds and delivers the components of an application.

 The developers, or even business unit representatives, provide the variables, database connection, formatting and styling, and the tool generates the application, sometimes via a drag-and-drop UI.
 Provide the data, and a low-code development platform can even build a database.
 This is, in effect, the opposite approach to microservices, where you provide the database, abstract it into a service, and code the service logic.

 Low-code development platforms generally reuse a great deal of common code.
 There is a massive reduction in lines of code, perhaps even hundreds to one, compared to conventional programming.
 There are also fewer independent components, which are tightly coupled to each other.
 Each line of code becomes more powerful and traceable.

 A simple example of a low-code development platform is a database with a Create, Read, Update and Delete (CRUD) front end.
 A programmer sketches out the table visually and fills in data through a simple spreadsheet.
 Users access the data through the CRUD front end, which lives in an application that the platform generates, and can be downloaded from an app store.

-Low-code development does not replace microservices.
-Once you need to share information between applications, in real time, microservices become the right strategy.
-But the low-code approach helps developers steer clear of over-engineering apps that don't need it.
+However, a low-code approach does not replace large-scale microservices development.
+Once you need to share information between applications in real time, the tools and programming techniques involved become much more sophisticated.
+While the low-code approach helps developers steer clear of over-engineering apps that don't need it, low-code likely won't provide the database integration, messaging or customization capabilities needed for an enterprise-level microservices architecture.

 Dig into two enterprise-grade low-code case studies